CPsridharCP/MistySkills/ExampleSkills/Advanced/autoDock/README.md

 - Forces drive, make sure it is safe for the robot when using it.
 example: _ = drive(1.0, slow = false, hazardFree = true); // drives 1m fast ignoring hazards

-Note: After every command Misty would attempt to self correct any unintetional angular offset
+Note: After every command Misty would attempt to self correct any unintentional angular offset
 </pre>

 ### Turn